The Grand Rapids Public Museum is a place of never-ending inspiration and discovery, with a focus on science, history and culture.

 By the beginning of the 20th century, it was clear that the growing museum collections needed a home of their own.
 In 1903, the Board of Education purchased the Howlett house at the corner of Jefferson and Washington Streets, a location that would become the Museum’s home for almost a century.

-The “new” Grand Rapids Public Museum was built during the Great Depression with WPA funds from the Federal Government.
+The “new” Museum was built during the Great Depression with WPA funds from the Federal Government.
 The building itself was a radical departure from most contemporary museums, and was described by Museum Director Frank DuMond as “accessible as a dime store and friendly as your next door neighbor.”

 The Grand Rapids Public Museum began experimenting with planetarium equipment in the early 1960s, and hired its first curator for the new technology in 1964.
 The planetarium was eventually named after Grand Rapids astronaut Roger B. Chaffee, who was killed in the Apollo I disaster on January 27, 1967.

-The Grand Rapids Public Museum’s main facility is the Van Andel Museum Center located in downtown Grand Rapids.
+The GRPM’s main facility is the Van Andel Museum Center located in downtown Grand Rapids.
 In addition to the Van Andel Museum Center, the GRPM also manages a series of additional sites in and around Grand Rapids:

-NORTON MOUNDS: The 55 acre Norton Mound National Historic Landmark is one of only a few surviving Hopewellian burial mound groups that were once present in the lower Grand River Valley and the only one of which the mounds themselves are still in existence.
+The Mounds are a 55 acre national historical landmark and one of only a few surviving Hopewellian burial mound groups that were once present in the lower Grand River Valley and the only one of which the mounds themselves are still in existence.
 Originally consisting of 17 burial mounds, it is located on a flood plain of the Grand River a short distance south of the city limits of Grand Rapids.
-The historical significance of this site was recognized in 1957 when it was listed on the Michigan Register of Historic Sites, and then again in 1965 when it was designated as a National Historic Landmark, and then listed on the National Register of Historic Places.
+The historical significance of this site was recognized in 1957 when it was listed on the Michigan Register of Historic Sites, and then again in 1965 when it was designated as a national historic landmark, and then listed on the National Register of Historic Places.
 The Museum is currently working with community input to develop future plans for respectful preservation of and educational access to the site.
-Until this important work is completed, all scientific studies throughout the entire Norton Mound Group and its related cultural resources collections will be restricted.
+Until this important work is completed, all scientific studies throughout the entire Mounds and its related cultural resources collections will be restricted.